Sia Is Teaming Up With MAC For A Really Important Cause

 Could Sia get any cooler?
 Not only does the "Cheap Thrills" singer needn't a last name, she also just dethroned Mariah Carey as the queen of Christmas music — a good thing, since listening to "All I Want For Christmas Is You" on loop is a little cliché at this point.
 And now, Sia is teaming up with MAC Cosmetics for a makeup collection that's both edgy and philanthropic.

 Just in time for World AIDS Day, which is tomorrow, the Sia x MAC Viva Glam range of a single product — a bright red lipstick — has been announced.
-And every cent of the proceeds will go directly to help fund programs that deal directly with the most "marginalized, stigmatized, and under-heard victim[s]" of HIV and AIDS.
+And every penny of the proceeds will go directly to help fund programs that deal directly with the most "marginalised, stigmatised, and under-heard victim[s]" of HIV and AIDS.
 To date, more than $470 million has been raised with the MAC AIDS campaign.

 Advertisement